diskuv/dkml-install-api/contributors/doc/packages/Console.rst

 Each archive tree also contains a "st" folder for the static files ... these are files that are directly copied to the end-user's installation directory.

+Each archive tree also contains the packager executables named as ``bin/dkml-install-setup.exe`` and ``bin/dkml-install-uninstaller.exe``.

 .. literalinclude:: ../../../package/console/setup/test/test_windows_create_installers.t
     :language: shell-session